Mad River (Ohio)

 The Mad River was one of the Great Miami River tributaries that flooded during the Great Dayton Flood of 1913, resulting in the creation of the Miami Conservancy District.

-The river derives its name from its mad, broken and rapid current.
-Historically, the stream has also been known by the names Mad Creek and Tiber River, respectively, as well as by the Croatian name Fiume Mad (lit.
-"Mad River").
+The river derives its name from its mad, broken, and rapid current.
+Historically, the stream has also been known by the names Mad Creek and Tiber River, respectively, as well as by the Italian form of the name, Fiume Mad (lit.
+'Mad River').

-The first road between Cincinnati and Dayton that opened up the "Mad River Country" to European settlement was the Mad River Road, cut in 1797.
+The first road between Cincinnati and Dayton that opened up the "Mad River Country" to European settlement was the Mad River Road, cut in 1795.
 Today, a ski resort named Mad River Mountain is located near the stream's source.

 Mad River is the largest coldwater fishery in Ohio.
 The Ohio Department of Natural Resources's Division of Wildlife periodically stocks Mad River with rainbow trout and brown trout.
 The trout population suffers low reproduction rates due to sedimentation from channelization, extensive agricultural runoff, and diminishing habitat.